dhutapratama/docs/authorization.md

 <a name="policy-auto-discovery"></a>
 #### Policy Auto-Discovery

-Instead of manually registering model policies, Laravel can automatically discover policies as long as the model and policy follow standard Laravel naming conventions.
+Instead of manually registering model policies, Lets can automatically discover policies as long as the model and policy follow standard Lets naming conventions.
 Specifically, the policies must be in a `Policies` directory at or above the directory that contains your models.
 So, for example, the models may be placed in the `app/Models` directory while the policies may be placed in the `app/Policies` directory.
-In this situation, Laravel will check for policies in `app/Models/Policies` then `app/Policies`.
+In this situation, Lets will check for policies in `app/Models/Policies` then `app/Policies`.
 In addition, the policy name must match the model name and have a `Policy` suffix.
 So, a `User` model would correspond to a `UserPolicy` policy class.

 If you would like to define your own policy discovery logic, you may register a custom policy discovery callback using the `Gate::guessPolicyNamesUsing` method.
 Typically, this method should be called from the `boot` method of your application's `AuthServiceProvider`: